brendan-duncan/webgpu_inspector/README.md

     * [Safari](#safari-technology-preview)
 * [Development](#development)

 ## Introduction

 **Version: 0.5.0**

 Inspection, profiling, and graphics debugging browser extension for WebGPU.
-It can be installed from the [Chrome Web Store](https://chromewebstore.google.com/detail/webgpu-inspector/holcbbnljhkpkjkhgkagjkhhpeochfal), or from [source](#from-source).

 WebGPU Inspector is designed to inspect what's happening with WebGPU on the page, independent of the engine.